Observation of a Dislocation Related Interfacial Friction Mechanism in Mobile Solid $^4$He: Results and Discussion

 Figure \ref{fig:E0} also shows that $W_{0}$ decreases with stress in proportion to the square root of the stress (external torque).
-In the theory of dislocations \cite{Lothe}, such a decrease results from the dependence of the vacancy formation process on stress.
-We remark that climb of dislocations requires an emission/absorption of vacancies at the core of the dislocation.
+Such dependence is predicted within the classical theory of dislocations \cite{a027}, and results from the dependence of the vacancy formation energy on the local stress.
+Climb of dislocations requires an emission/absorption of vacancies at the core of the dislocation.
 The local stress in or near the core is significant, affecting the formation energy of the vacancy.
-This formation energy was calculated by Pollet et al. \cite{Pollet}.
+This dependence of the formation energy was calculated by Pollet et al.\cite{a028}.
 In their simulations, it was found that in solid He under stress the formation energy is much lower than in a perfect solid, and similar to the values of $W_{0}$ which we found.
-Recently, Suhel and Beamish \cite{BeamishPrb} found an activation energy of 5.1K characterizing the structural relaxation of an hcp polycrystal.
-Incidentally, the calculated energy of a jog in solid He is 5.8K \cite{Hiki}.
-All these values, together with the values of $W_{0}$ which we found, set the characteristic energy scale associated with structural changes in the solid.
+Recently, Suhel and Beamish \cite{a029} found an activation energy of 5.1K characterizing the structural relaxation of an hcp polycrystal.
+All these values, together with the values of $W_{0}$ which we found, set the characteristic energy scale associated with structural changes in the solid caused by frictional motion.
+Since this mechanism of friction involves only elementary crystalline defects, one can perhaps call it the low limit of a slip-stick motion.

-Regarding the differences between crystals grown from a $^3$He-$^4$He mixture and those grown using pure $^4$He: except for affecting the value of $W_{0}$ as shown in Figure \ref{fig:E0}, the presence of 100ppm of $^3$He in the solid also reduces the amplitude of oscillations at low temperatures and small values of the driving torque.
-At high drive, the amplitude is unaffected by the presence of $^3$He.
-The binding energy of $^3$He atoms to dislocations was estimated as 0.43K \cite{KojimaPrb} and 0.7K in another paper\cite{Paalanen}.
-It is therefore probable that the mobility of dislocations below 1K is reduced in the presence of $^3$He atoms, as these increasingly become bound to the dislocations upon cooling the crystal.
-At high enough stress, dislocations break away from these pinning sites and the $^3$He has no effect, in agreement with previous experiments\cite{Paalanen,Beamish2010}.